What Is The International Traffic in Arms Regulations (ITAR)?

 - The Department of Homeland Security handles the physical enforcement of ITAR.

-- Customs and Border Protection Offers import all exports and imports to maintain U.S. national security at U.S. borders.
+- Customs and Border Protection Offers inspect all exports and imports to maintain U.S. national security at U.S. borders.

 How Does ITAR Impact My Business?